-The Arts and Sciences Program seeks to provide those elements of a liberal arts education that will furnish undergraduates with an intelligent grasp of their cultural heritage and of the world in which they live.
+Arts and Sciences courses seek to provide those elements of a liberal arts education that will furnish undergraduates with an intelligent grasp of their cultural heritage and of the world in which they live.
 A thorough and ongoing contact with the humanities and an appreciation for the behavioral, social and physical sciences are indispensable to the development of musical leadership.
-In addition to courses taught by Westminster Arts and Sciences faculty, faculty from the College of Liberal Arts, Education and Sciences on the Lawrenceville campus of Rider University regularly offer courses on the Westminster campus.
-Westminster students also have broadened curricular opportunities for course selection at the Lawrenceville campus and through access under a cooperative program to offerings at Princeton University.
+Arts and Sciences courses are taught on the Westminster campus by faculty from all departments of the university.
+Westminster students may enroll in classes at the Princeton and Lawrenceville campuses.
+Please see the section, "Princeton University Cooperative Program" for additional information.

-Students should note that Music and Art courses cannot be used to fulfill the Arts and Science History elective.
+Music History and Art History courses cannot be used to fulfill the Arts and Sciences history elective requirement.